JFrancisco37/JFrancisco37/README.md

 ## Hi there 👋

 ## About me:
-- 🔭 I’m currently working on optimization problems with CPLEX and heuristics
-- 🌱 I’m currently learning C++, bash, lua
+- 🌱 I’m currently learning C++ and bash
 - 😄 Pronouns: he/him
 - 📫 How to reach me: joaofhmunhoz@gmail.com